inventi/jenkins-rabbitz/README.md

 * Thanks for fixing build - karotz will also say who have fixed the build and will thank them.
 * Spin ears for every build - karotz will remain silent if there are no problems.
 It just spin its ears when build is starting.

+## Why Clojure?

+This plugin is mainly written in Clojure.
+There is just small adapter written in Java to connect clojure code to Jenkins as a plugin.
+We are in progress to learn Clojure, so we use any opportunity we can to write something useful in clojure.